IamStephan/cycleworx-v2/content/sections/2-Portfolio.en.md

     imageFileNameDetail: "portfolio/06-full.jpg",
     header: "Gears",
     subheader: "Maintenance",
-    content: "Gears not shifting correctly?
-Might be cables, let us adjust your gears to perfection making them as smooth as butter.",
+    content: "Gears not shifting right?
+It might be cables, let us adjust your gears to perfection making them shift as smooth as butter.",
     extraInfo: []
   }
 ]